image post

 By Nate Murray

-The price of US health insurance rose nearly nearly 30% from Sept.
-2021 – Sept.
-2022 – a sharper increase than nearly every other commodity tracked by the Consumer Price Index.
-And reports from Mercer and WTW suggest it’s not done climbing.
-According to these sources, employer healthcare costs will continue to tick up another 5-6% in 2023 and for several years beyond.
-While employers – already navigating widespread labor shortages and rising wages – will likely step up to absorb much of this increase, employees will feel the pain as higher healthcare costs eat into their wage increases and lead many to put off much needed care.
+While employers—already navigating widespread labor shortages and rising wages—will likely step up to absorb much of this increase, employees will feel the pain as higher healthcare costs eat into their wage increases and lead many to put off much needed care.

-A cynical observer might point out that it’s become almost an annual rite to report on runaway healthcare costs, wringing our collective hands, and continuing with business as usual (because for the insurance industry that business has been so good!).
+A cynical observer might point out that it’s become almost an annual rite to report on runaway healthcare costs, wringing our collective hands, and continuing with business as usual.
 And they wouldn’t be wrong.
-But in the face of particularly stiff headwinds, it’s as good a time as any – and well past the hour of urgency – to get things under control and rein in costs.
+But in the face of particularly stiff headwinds, it’s as good a time as any—and well past the hour of urgency—to get things under control and rein in costs.
 The question of how to do so, however, takes both the will to act and a roadmap for the future.

-The will can start with employers starting to demand, as one insurance analyst has suggested, “total cost transparency” and accountability from providers – two things in short supply in an industry loose with marketing claims and tight on proof.
-The way is fortunately under our noses: a proven approach that’s been around for decades, is well-studied, and cuts to the heart of healthcare spending: integrated, team-based primary care – focussed on outcomes.
+The will can start with employers demanding, as one insurance analyst has suggested, “total cost transparency” and accountability from providers—two things in short supply in an industry loose with marketing claims and tight on proof.
+The roadmap is fortunately under our noses.
+And it’s a proven approach that’s been around for decades, is well-studied and cuts to the heart of healthcare spending: integrated, team-based Primary Care that’s focused on outcomes.

 Back to Basics

-At Crossover, we believe that to inflect the total cost of care you have to fundamentally transform the way care is delivered — particularly primary care, which determines 80% of every downstream dollar spent in healthcare.
-A recent comprehensive report by The National Academies of Sciences, Engineering and Medicine (NASEM) found that primary care is the only place in healthcare where an increased supply translates into lower costs and more equitable outcomes.
-To put our own cards on the table and objectively evaluate the impact of our advanced primary care model on total medical cost – and the service areas where we can have the greatest impact and opportunity – we undertook a longitudinal study of five of our customers across seven markets.
+At Crossover, we believe that to improve the total cost of care you have to fundamentally transform the way care is delivered.
+Particularly Primary Care, which determines 80% of every downstream dollar spent in healthcare.
+A recent comprehensive report by The National Academies of Sciences, Engineering, and Medicine (NASEM) found that Primary Care is the only place in healthcare where an increased supply translates into lower costs and more equitable outcomes.
+To put our own cards on the table and objectively evaluate the impact of our Advanced Primary Care model on total medical cost with consideration to the service areas where we can have the greatest impact and opportunity, we undertook a longitudinal study of five of our clients across seven markets.

 How We Reduce the Cost of Care

-With an eye toward continuously raising the bar on our performance, we are continuously evaluating which levers in our model lead to the greatest improvements for our employers and members.
-Our study demonstrates that we were particularly effective in removing costs associated with emergency care and specialist encounters – two of healthcare’s highest cost centers that our model targets aggressively.
-And based on prior peer-reviewed studies and extensive outside research, we are confident in singling out in our service model a few prime drivers of these cost savings.
+With an eye toward continuously raising the bar on our performance, we are continuously evaluating which levers in our model lead to the greatest improvements for our clients and members.
+Our study demonstrates that we were particularly effective in removing costs associated with emergency care and specialist encounters—two of healthcare’s highest cost centers that our model targets aggressively.
+And based on prior peer-reviewed studies and extensive outside research, we’re confident in singling out a few prime drivers of these cost savings in our service model.

-Study after study has demonstrated the profound impact of screening and early detection on both health outcomes and downstream cost.
-And yet, less than 10% of US adults aged 35+ receive all of the high priority preventive services recommended for them.
-At Crossover, we prioritize a population health approach that combines proactive outreach, active care management, and a hybrid care model that’s proven to be more effective than either in-person-only or virtual-only models.
-With this hybrid model, we’ve managed to markedly improve screening rates over the course of the pandemic for everything from cancer to diabetes to behavioral health – putting us above the national average and in the 90th percentile for most preventive care and chronic disease management measures.
+Study after study has demonstrated the profound impact of screening and early detection on both health outcomes and downstream costs.
+And yet, less than 10% of US adults aged 35+ receive all of the high-priority preventive services recommended for them.
+At Crossover, we prioritize a population health approach that combines proactive outreach, active care management, and a flexible care model that’s proven to be more effective than either in-person-only or virtual-only models.
+With this flexible model, we’ve managed to markedly improve screening rates for everything from cancer to diabetes to behavioral health, putting us above the national average and in the 90th percentile for most Preventive Care and chronic disease management measures.

 Setting a New Baseline

-These total cost of care results are excellent and validating for Crossover’s model.
+These total cost-of-care results are excellent and validating for Crossover’s model.
 They represent, however, just one part of the picture of how we evaluate our success.
-For many industry observers, total cost of care has become healthcare’s North Star – sometimes at the expense of other equally important indicators, such as patient experience, physician satisfaction, and overall health outcomes.
-To paint a more holistic picture of our impact on these measures, and continue to earn the trust of our members and clients, we are always pursuing new data to validate and refine our model.
+For many industry observers, total cost of care has become healthcare’s North Star—sometimes at the expense of other equally important indicators like biopsychosocial care, patient experience, physician satisfaction, and overall health outcomes.
+To paint a more holistic picture of our impact on these measures, and continue to earn the trust of our members and clients, we’re always pursuing new data to validate and refine our model.

 More study is merited, for example, around the role of trusted patient-care team relationships in fostering deeper engagement to achieve longer-term health goals.
-In a survey fielded by the Primary Care Collaborative in 2020 at the peak of the pandemic, 83% of patients expressed their reliance on trusted relationships with primary care providers as an anchor to their wellbeing.
-As we at Crossover continue to find opportunities to drive down cost, we will be as focused on these other priorities for our members, customers, and caregivers as we are on the bottom line.
+In a survey fielded by the Primary Care Collaborative in 2020 at the peak of the pandemic, 83% of patients expressed their reliance on trusted relationships with Primary Care providers as an anchor to their well-being.
+As Crossover continues to find opportunities to drive down cost, we’ll be just as focused on these priorities for our members, customers, and caregivers as we are on the bottom line.

-When the goal is to always set the highest standard, rigorous data-backed studies like this are essential both for establishing transparency and trust and for setting a baseline to improve upon.
+When the goal is to always set the highest standard, rigorous data-backed studies like this are essential both for establishing transparency and trust, and for setting a baseline to improve upon.
 This is the roadmap for the future.
-Far from resting on our laurels, we will continue using our data to do better for our members and clients: better capture and address social determinants of health, more accurately predict when members will be hospitalized, and more effectively engage them when they are discharged.
+Far from resting on our laurels, we will continue to use our data to do better for our members and clients—better capture and address social determinants of health, more accurately predict when members will be hospitalized, and more effectively engage them when they’re discharged.
 And, most importantly, build renewed belief and trust in what health should be.

 Frequently Asked Questions